virginviolet/chocolatey-packages/manual/pysolfc/_TODO_upgrade.md

+# TODO on updating the package for a new version of the software

 - [ ] `Tools/`: Move binary to `archive/`.
 - [ ] `pysolfc/`: Move nupkg to `archive/`.
 - [ ] `Tools/`: Move new binary to `tools/`.